Become a parishioner

 Each person is invited to join in the Offertory Procession of the Faithful if they choose.
 This occurs at the time that the Gifts (the wine and bread) are brought to the Altar for consecration.
 This procession is St. John’s offering collection, and is a little different from most churches you may visit.
 Earlier on this page, there is a detailed description of this procession and its history.

 At the Eucharistic Procession (Communion) everyone is invited to come forward.
-All practicing Catholics receive the consecrated host at this time.
+All practicing Catholics who are in the state of grace can receive the consecrated host at this time.
 If you are not a practicing Catholic, out of respect for the Consecrated Holy Eucharist, you are asked to cross your arms over your chest to receive a blessing.

-If you are Catholic and are returning to the Church, if you’d like to learn more about the Catholic Faith, or if you’re interested in becoming Catholic, St. John’s offers RCIA (The Rite of Christian Initiation of Adults) sessions, usually starting in the fall.
-You can also always stop and chat with Father Carlson after Mass, or email him at Fr.email@example.com.
+If you are Catholic and are returning to the Church, if you’d like to learn more about the Catholic faith, or if you’re interested in becoming Catholic, St. John’s offers OCIA (Order of Christian Initiation of Adults; formerly known as RCIA) sessions, usually starting in the Fall.
+You can also always stop and chat with Father Carlson after Mass, or email him at Fr.firstname.lastname@example.org.

-For an interactive website that has more information about the Catholic Faith today, please click HERE.
+For an interactive website that has more information about the Catholic faith, please click HERE.